Moonflower-Mods/allium/README.md

 ### Bouquet
 Found in the `bouquet` directory, this features additional quality of life libraries, as well as frequently used event hooks into the games logic.

+### Dev Environment Notes
+- To build both projects at the same time use the `buildMoonflower` gradle task.
+- Multiple client run configurations are created.
+One is for running only allium, the other is for running both allium & bouquet.

 ## Too much Allium...
 Since 2018 a project under the name Allium has existed.
 This is being addressed to suppress the Mandela Effect.